haqpl/haqpl.github.io/_posts/2019-10-23-Introducing-sqlmap-into-non-HTTP-services.md

 [https://twitter.com/kolokokop](@kolokokop), he did it the same way ;)

-If you found that idea interesting and have a non-HTTP service in mind which could be tested, please contact me or just comment the post.
+If you found that idea interesting and have a non-HTTP service in mind which could be tested, please contact me or just comment on the post.